GerhardBotha97/niobium/INFO.md

 ## Failure Handling

-Blue Wasp Runner provides granular control over how failures are handled:
+Niobium provides granular control over how failures are handled:

 - By default, when a command fails (returns a non-zero exit code), execution stops
 - Set `allow_failure: true` on a command to let it fail without stopping execution